brianwalenz/monoprice_cura/README.md

 and profiles for the [Monoprice Select Mini v2](https://www.monoprice.com/product?p_id=21711) 3D printer.

-## Features

-Installs a "Monoprice Select Mini" printer configuration.
-Use Settings > Printer > Add Printer... > Other > Monoprice Select Mini to add your printer.
+Adds a "Monoprice Select Mini" printer configuration to the "Other" machines in the "Add Printer" dialog.

-Installs print settings for a variety of layer heights.
+Adds seven profiles specific to the Mini to the print profiles list.

 | Layer Height  | Name       | Options
 |---------------|------------|-------------------------